 - 1½ baskets fresh strawberries, washed and thoroughly dried

-Fill the bottom pot of a double boiler one-third full of water.
+- Fill the bottom of the double boiler one-third full of water.
 Bring to a gentle boil.
-Break chocolate up into 1-inch pieces and put in the top of a double boiler.
-Melt the chocolate, stirring from time-to-time until smooth.

-Remove the double boiler from the heat.
+- Remove the double boiler from the heat.
 Hold each strawberry by its stem, dip it into the chocolate, and set it on the baking sheet to cool.
-You may need to reheat the chocolate if it starts hardens up.
+You may need to reheat the chocolate if it starts to firm up.